tsandall/opa/docs/book/rest-api.md

 - **explain** - Return query explanation in addition to result.
 Values: **full**.
 - **metrics** - Return query performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.
 - **watch** - Set a watch on the query if the parameter is present.
 See [Watches](#watches) for more detail.
+- **input** - Provide an input document.
+Format is a JSON value that will be used as the value for the input document.
+- **unknown** - Declare that a value is unknown.
+Specifying this parameter will cause OPA to return the conditions that make the query true.
+Specify this parameter multiple times to declare multiple unknowns.

 #### Status Codes